O2eg/db_converter/README.md

     </a>
 </p>

-`db_converter` is an open-source database migration tool for PostgreSQL 9.6+ designed for high loaded installations.
+`db_converter` is an open-source database migration tool for PostgreSQL 9.6+ designed for high-loaded installations.

 With `db_converter` complex tasks become easier.